-The study of Gross Anatomy consists of lectures, demonstrations, quizzes, and dissections, so arranged to cover as nearly as possible, during the first semester, the upper and lower extremities and the abdomen and pelvis.
-In view of the fact that only a good general knowledge of the above parts of the body is required by the dental student he will be allowed to dissect only specific portions of the cadaver.
+The study of Gross Anatomy consists of lectures, demonstrations, quizzes, and dissections, so arranged to cover as nearly as possible, during the first trimester, the upper and lower extremities.
+In view of the fact that only a good knowledge of the above parts of the body is required by the dental student he will be required to dissect only specific portions of the cadaver.

-The work of the second semester requires the dissection of the thorax head and neck, and a thorough understanding of the last named parts is compulsory.
+The work of the second trimester requires the dissection of the head and neck, and a thorough understanding of these parts s essential.
+During the third trimester the thorox, abdomen, and pelvis are dissected.